 Immunohistochemical evaluation was done via evaluation of staining intensity and percentage of rTK positive tumour cells.
 Staining intensity was graded as no immunostaining, weak immunostaining, moderate and intense immunostaining.
 Positivity of tumour cells was assessed in five separate fields at x40 magnification and the average of the five fields was given as percentage.
 Percentage positivity was graded as follows: 0%, 1–25%, 26-75% and 76-100%.
 Necrotic areas were avoided because inflammatory cells and stromal macrophages may express certain rTKs.
 Tumours were considered positive for rTK if at least a weak immunostaining was present in at least 1-25% of tumour cells.
 Immunohistochemical localization was defined as cytoplasmic, membranous, cytoplasmic-membranous, nuclear or stromal depending on the predominant (>50%) staining pattern (Table 1).

-This study obtained ethics approval by the Veterinary Research Ethics Committee (University of Liverpool, School of Veterinary Science, Neston) with the reference number VREC319.
+This study obtained ethics approval by the Veterinary Research Ethics Committee (University of Liverpool, School of Veterinary Science, Neston, UK) with the reference number VREC319.

 Results